apache/apisix/docs/en/latest/how-to-build.md

 <TabItem value="rpm">

 This installation method is suitable for CentOS 7 and Centos 8.
+If you choose this method to install APISIX, you need to install etcd first.
+For the specific installation method, please refer to [Installing etcd](#installing-etcd).

 ### Installation via RPM repository